NkMary/KaaSocial/README.md

 # KAAsocial

 KAAsocial is a social media app for the Abiriba community.
-It allows users to connect, network, learn Igbo language and culture, and shop local made items from the marketplace.
+It allows users to connect, network, learn Abiriba language and culture, and shop local made items from the marketplace.

 ## Technologies